-The integrated assessment of the functional attributes of integration noted above is ultimately applied to develop the stormwater and environmental management system for the study area.
-The application of the approach premised on the functional attributes are used to derive the Natural Heritage System, the watercourse management system, and the stormwater management facility siting for the study area.
+The integrated assessment of the functional attributes of integration noted in Section 3.1 has been applied to develop the stormwater and environmental management system for the study area (ref.
+Phase 2).
+The application of the approach premised on the functional attributes have been used to derive the Natural Heritage System, the watercourse management system, and the stormwater management facility siting for the study area.

 Drawing E1 depicts the RNHS.
-Refinements to the RNHS will be made by the Study Team Ecologist based on work completed for the scoped subwatershed study.
+Refinements to the RNHS have been made by the Study Team Ecologist based on work completed for the Scoped Subwatershed Study (ref.
+Phase 2).

-The Headwater Drainage Features assessment will be taken into consideration in the development of the Natural Heritage System.
-Additional investigation is required in order to complete the Headwater Drainage Features assessment.
+The Headwater Drainage Features assessment has been taken into consideration in the development of the Natural Heritage System.
+Additional investigation is required at the next stages of planning and design in order to verify the Headwater Drainage Features assessment.
 Final analysis and management recommendations on the Headwater Drainage Features may impact the delineation of the Natural Heritage System.

-The stormwater management system for the future development area is anticipated to consist of traditional end-of-pipe facilities for stormwater quality, erosion, and quantity control, combined with LID infiltration BMP's to promote groundwater recharge locally within the study area.
-The end-of-pipe facilities will be initially sited on the basis of minimizing the extent of fill required on the site, and will thus coincide with existing low points in the terrain adjacent to regulated watercourses and the preliminary Natural Heritage System, and will be refined in order to maintain the supply of treated runoff toward the receiving watercourses.
-The application of LID infiltration BMP's will serve to maintain the supply of baseflow to the receiving watercourses, as well as mitigating thermal enrichment of storm runoff within the end-of-pipe facilities and from impervious surfaces.
-While the siting of stormwater management facilities represents a component of the next phase of this study, the findings of the characterization presented herein, combined with the results of the Headwater Drainage Features assessment once completed, will serve to provide guidance for the siting and selection of stormwater management facilities and infrastructure.
+As noted in Phase 2, the stormwater management system for the future development area consists of traditional end-of-pipe facilities for stormwater quality, erosion, and quantity control, combined with LID infiltration BMP's to promote recharge locally within the study area.
+The end-of-pipe facilities have been sited on the basis of minimizing the extent of fill required on the site, and thus coincide with existing low points in the terrain adjacent to regulated watercourses and the preliminary Natural Heritage System, and will be expected to be refined in order to maintain the supply of treated runoff toward the receiving watercourses.
+The application of LID infiltration BMP's serves to maintain the supply of baseflow to the receiving watercourses, as well as mitigating thermal enrichment of storm runoff within the end-of-pipe facilities and from impervious surfaces.